Virginia Gov. Northam’s medical school 'unable to determine the identity of the individuals' in racist photo

 Dr. Giac Chan Nguyen-Tan, a physician practicing in Connecticut, said earlier this year that a page he laid out for the yearbook was changed before publication without his knowledge.

+In February, Northam suggested he planned to have his own outside investigation into the yearbook photo continued in addition to the one by EVMS.
+Fox News has reached out for Northam's office for a reaction to the EVMS findings and any updates on a private investigation into the photo.

-Fox News' Louis Casiano and The Associated Press contributed to this report.
+Fox News' Ellison Barber, Garrett Tenney, Louis Casiano and The Associated Press contributed to this report.